'Do Unto Others As You Would Have Done Unto You' (Matthew 7:12)

-Rushwick School is a dynamic, inclusive Church of England (Voluntary Controlled) primary school for children from 4-11 years old.
-There are currently 154 children in six classes, with all our class teachers having the support of highly skilled support staff who together provide us with further expertise in art, music, ICT, PE, early years learning and special educational needs.
+Rushwick School has a reputation for being a happy, passionately inclusive Church of England (Voluntary Controlled) village primary school for children from 4-11 years old.
+The school is growing, with pupil numbers currently at 178 in seven single age group classes.
+All our class teachers have the support of highly skilled support staff, who together provide us with further expertise in music,art, PE, early years and special educational needs.

 We are proud to offer our own wrap around care, Little Stars, for Rushwick school pupils of all ages.
 Little Stars is run by school staff and is based in the heart of our school.
 We offer flexible, affordable childcare before and after school, starting at 7.30am and finishing at 6pm every week day during the school year.

 In size and location we have the best of both worlds.
-We are small enough to provide a family atmosphere where all adults know and care for all the children, but large enough to offer a wide range of skills and opportunities.
-We are a village school within a thriving rural community, but close to the city of Worcester with its traditions and cultural activities.
+We are small enough to provide an extended family atmosphere where all adults know and care for all the children, but large enough to offer a wide range of skills and opportunities.
+We are a village school within a thriving semi-rural community, but close to the city of Worcester with its traditions and cultural activities.

 Meet the staff

-Class Mercury (Reception): Class Teacher: Mrs Ballinger.
-Teaching Assistants: Mrs Edmondson and Mrs Ansell
+Year 1: Class Teacher: Mrs Banfield.
+Teaching Assistants: Mrs Roberts Mrs McClory

 THRIVE Practitioners: Mrs Hulls, Mrs Staples

-Little Stars (Wrap around care): Manager: Mrs Dee.
-Staff: Mrs Ching and Mrs Cohen.
+Little Stars (Wrap around care): Staff: Miss Roberts, Miss Smith and Miss Dee

 Assistant Caretaker: Mrs Spalding